apple/swift-system/NNNN-swift-system-io-uring.md

 * Using POSIX AIO instead of or as well as io_uring would greatly increase our ability to support older kernels and other Unix systems, but it has well-documented performance and usability issues that have prevented its adoption elsewhere, and apply just as much to Swift.
 * Earlier versions of this proposal had higher level "managed" abstractions over IORing.
 These have been removed due to lack of interest from clients, but could be added back later if needed.
 * I considered making any or all of `IORingError`, `IOCompletion`, and `IORequest` nested struct declarations inside `IORing`.
 The main reason I haven't done so is I was a little concerned about the ambiguity of having a type called `Error`.
 I'd be particularly interested in feedback on this choice.
+* IOResource<T> was originally a class in an attempt to manage the lifetime of the resource via language features.
+Changing to the current model of it being a copyable struct didn't make the lifetime management any less safe (the IORing still owns the actual resource), and reduces overhead.
+In the future it would be neat if we could express IOResources as being borrowed from the IORing so they can't be used after its lifetime.

 ## Acknowledgments